-- 17. It is important to go through the assigned HR officer for guidance through the claims process.
-The claims information should be provided to IDS only by the HR or Administrative Office - 18.
-All MAIP claims are subject to certification by DSS, stating that the victim was in compliance with prevailing security guidelines and procedures.
-IDS will seek such confirmation from DSS for each reported claim. - 19.
-Claims for MAIP should be done as soon as possible, even with restrictive details.
-Additional details can be furnished as they come to light. - 20.
-The initial notification of the incident should include as much of the claims information requested below as available at that point: - Date of Incident - Circumstances of the Incident - Description of loss (injuries or death) - Name and index number of staff member(s)
+- 16. It is important to go through the assigned HR Specialist for guidance through the claims process.
+The claims information should be provided to IDS only by the HR or Administrative Office

+- 17. All MAIP claims are subject to certification by DSS, stating that the victim was in compliance with prevailing security guidelines and procedures.
+IDS will seek such confirmation from DSS for each reported claim.

-The Disability Scale can be obtained from IDS.
+- 18. Claims for MAIP should be done as soon as possible, even with restrictive details.
+Additional details can be furnished as they come to light.

+- 19. The initial notification of the incident should include as much of the claims information requested below as available at that point:

+- Date of Incident;

+- Circumstances of the Incident;

+- Description of loss (injuries or death);

+- Name and index number of staff member(s);

-- Date of Birth of staff member(s) - Level/grade of staff member(s) - Copy of staff member's contract - · Copy of latest personnel action indicating net basic salary - Security report and police report if applicable - For death cases only: - $\,^{lpha}\,$ death certificate and post mortem report - ¤ beneficiary designation - For medical expenses claim - $\,^{\mbox{\scriptsize m}}\,$ receipted medical invoices to substantiate the claim - $\tt m$ the invoices and costs must be certified as necessary - 21.
-Additional information may be required by the MAIP insurers during their claim review. - 22.
-For disability cases, all pertinent medical information must be submitted by the responsible insurance officer to the UN Medical
+- Date of Birth of staff member(s);

+- Level/grade of staff member(s);

+- Copy of staff member's contract;

+- Copy of latest personnel action indicating net basic salary;

+- Security report and police report if applicable.

+- For death cases only: - [¤] death certificate and post mortem report; - ¤ beneficiary designation. - For medical expenses claim - ¤ receipted medical invoices to substantiate the claim; - [¤] the invoices and costs must be certified as necessary. - 20.
+Additional information may be required by the MAIP insurers during their claim review. - 21.
+For a claimant who has also filed an Appendix D claim, all the pertinent medical information must be submitted through the responsible Human Resources or Administrative Office, or by the claimant directly to the UN ABCC Secretariat.
+The ABCC Secretariat will forward that information to the UN Medical Service.
-Service.
 Level of disability will in first instance be established through medical assessment by the UN Medical Service.
-Criteria is comparable (but not always identical) to that used for Appendix D assessments.
+Assessment is the same with Appendix D unless coverage for the ailment is excluded under the policy.

-- 23. The UN Medical Service will communicate directly with the claims adjustor regarding medical evaluation and any disability assessments. - 24.
-For medical expenses claims, the responsible HR officer must have medical invoices certified by the UN Medical Service prior to submitting the invoices to IDS. - 25.
-In view of the requirement to determine the extent of permanent disability sustained by the individual claimant, it usually takes a longer time to finalize injury claims than death claims. - 26.
+- 22. The UN Medical Service will communicate directly with the claims adjustor regarding medical evaluation and any disability assessments.
+For those that did not file Appendix D claim then the pertinent medical information from a qualified medical practitioner should be communicated directly to the claims adjuster or IDS. - 23.
+In cases of medical expenses claims, medical invoices must be certified by the UN Medical Service or the medical office of other participating organizations.
+When the services of a qualified medical practitioner are used, the medical invoices must be submitted directly to the claims adjuster. - 24.
+In view of the requirement to determine the extent of permanent disability sustained by the individual claimant, it usually takes a longer time to finalize injury claims than death claims. - 25.
 After the MAIP insurer's claims adjustor has reviewed the claim, said adjustor will either approve the reimbursement amount payable in accordance with the terms of the policy or deny the claim if deemed not to be covered by the policy.
 IDS will verify the reimbursement amount.
 The claims adjustor will then transfers the funds to the UN account.